 Challenging your DUI case in Athens, Georgia

-Initial Contact with a Law Enforcement Officer
+Initial Contact with the Police

 The first step that begins a DUI arrest is generally some event that initiates contact with a police officer.
 That may result from a traffic stop for an alleged violation of a traffic law.
 Below is a listing of common traffic offenses that people are pulled over by the police thereby initiating a DUI investigation.
 A common example is a person being pulled over for failure to maintain lane or weaving. **As a preliminary side note: police are allowed to stop a vehicle for weaving within one's own lane.
-You can read the entire case decision from the Georgia Court of Appeals here that explains the law in Georgia: Weaving
+You can read the entire case decision from the Georgia Court of Appeals here that explains the law in Georgia: Weaving in your own lane.

 Common traffic offenses that begin DUI investigations

 Speeding in violation of O.C.G.A.
 40-6-180 or 40-6-181(b)